shashanoid/wolfram/README.md

-# Wolfram Alpha Short Answers API as a microservice
+# Wolfram Alpha Short Answers as a microservice

 ## Installation and Build
 ```